realitytracing/Reality-Tracing-WIP/integrated-text/part-3-artifacts.md

 - Scope limitation
 - Disengagement

-The result is not persuasion, but **pressure accumulation**.
+The result is not persuasion.
+It is **pressure accumulation**.

 ---

 ## Fear Dynamics in Practice

 Fear operates as a high-gain signal.
 In the current context, it is frequently triggered and rarely discharged.

 Observed patterns include:
 - Chronic threat framing